ddeleon267/ddeleon267.github.io/_posts/2017-12-20-my_sinatra_app_part_ii_routine_addict.markdown

 *get ‘/users/slug’*

-This action will route to the user’s show page, which in this instance is essentially a profile page.
-This page lists the routines associated with a particular user.
+This action will route to the user’s show page, which in this app is essentially a profile page; this page lists the routines associated with a particular user.
 Any logged-in user can view any user’s profile page, including that user.

 *get ‘/logout’*